Skip to main content

 • Weapons of any kind

-• Guests are welcome to bring blankets and umbrellas but please consider others around you- if your items are disruptive to others, you may be asked to remove them.
+• Guests are welcome to bring items such as blankets and umbrellas but please consider others around you.
+If your items are disruptive to others, you may be asked to remove them.

 • Beverages are permitted in the amphitheater, but food is not.

-• As a courtesy to the performers and the audience, latecomers won’t be seated until the earliest appropriate opportunity in the performance at the discretion of the House Staff.
+• As a courtesy to the performers and the audience, guests arriving after the performances begin will not be seated until the earliest appropriate opportunity in the performance at the discretion of the House Staff.

 • Video, photography, audio, or cell phone recording during performances is prohibited.